|Ira Deveson||James Ferguson||Jillian Hammond|

 Targeted long-read sequencing

 Sequencing an entire genome is unnecessary when investigating the features of a single (or a handful) of genes of interest.
-In such cases, a targeted sequence strategy is usually more productive and cost-effective.
-We are investigating approaches to efficiently enrich or select for specific genomic targets, thus providing higher sequencing resolution, improved focus, less spurious sequences, and lower cost per sample.
-In particular, we are focusing on methods that can leverage the information contained within long, single-molecule reads.
+In such cases, a targeted sequencing strategy is usually more productive and cost-effective.
+We test and develop new approaches to efficiently select for specific genomic targets, in order to profile these with improved resolution and lower cost per sample.
+To do so, we employ new molecular tools to enrich for genetic targets of interest and advanced computational methods for programable selective sequencing on Oxford Nanopore devices.
+Such approaches are enabling us to accurately diagnose neurological disorders underpinned by tandem repeat expansions, detect functional copies of the HIV virus harboured in patient genomes and much more.

 Single cell, single molecule sequencing